ARM-software/abi-aa/bsabi32/bsabi32.rst

 :title-reference:`Run-time ABI for the Arm Architecture` [RTABI32_].

-The run-time helper-function ABI specifies how relocatable files produced by one tool chain must inter-operate with the run-time library from a different tool chain or execution environment.
+The run-time helper-function ABI specifies how relocatable files produced by one toolchain must inter-operate with the run-time library from a different toolchain or execution environment.
 It gives a simple model of what a producer may assume of its output’s eventual static linking and execution environments.
 It defines the following.